-With respect to the 2017 compensation packages of the Company's NEOs, the Compensation Consultant recommended awarding the Company's NEOs with a balanced equity compensation grant with (1) 40% of the award in the form of time-based LTIP units that vest ratably over a three-year period and (2) 60% of the award in the form of performance-based LTIP units that would vest based on relative total shareholder return ("TSR") performance for the three-year period beginning on March 1, 2018 and ending on February 28, 2021.
-The 2017 Performance-Based LTIP Unit Awards, if earned, will be paid out between 50% and 150% of target value as follows:
+With respect to the 2019 compensation packages of the Company's NEOs, the Compensation Consultant recommended awarding the Company's NEOs with a balanced equity compensation grant with (1) 40% of the award in the form of time-based LTIP units that vest ratably over a three-year period and (2) 60% of the award in the form of performance-based LTIP units that would vest based on relative TSR performance for the three-year period beginning on March 1, 2020 and ending on February 28, 2023.
+The 2019 Performance-Based LTIP Unit Awards, if earned, will be paid out between 50% and 150% of target value as follows:

 Relative TSR Hurdles (Percentile) Payout Percentage

 Threshold 25 th 50%

-Target 50 th 100%
+Target $50^{ m th}$ 100%

 Maximum 75 th 150%

 Payouts at performance levels in between the hurdles will be calculated by straight-line interpolation.
-The TSR hurdles are based on the Company's performance relative to the average TSR for the companies included in the SNL US Hotel REIT Index, which currently includes 19 companies.
-TSR will be calculated to include share price appreciation plus dividends assuming the reinvestment of dividends as calculated by a third-party such as SNL Financial.
-The initial share price used for calculating the Company's TSR for the 2017 grant is \$18.19, which represents the closing sales price of our common shares the day prior to the grant date.
+The TSR hurdles are based on the Company's performance relative to the average TSR for the companies included in the SNL U.S. REIT Hotel Index, which currently includes 19 companies.
+TSR will be calculated to include share price appreciation plus dividends assuming the reinvestment of dividends.
+The initial share price used for calculating the Company's TSR for the 2019 grant is \$13.94, which represents the closing sales price of our common shares the day prior to the grant date.